7RU7H/Archive/Tools/Burpsuite/Burpsuite-Pro-Version.md

 ## Plugins to get

-- Dom invader - Find all the XXSes
+- Dom invader - Find all the XSSes